 Dr. Eskandar leads an active multidisciplinary program and collaborates closely with colleagues in Psychiatry, Neurology and Anesthesia.
 He specializes in employing cutting-edge surgical treatments for Movement Disorders, Epilepsy, Pain, and severe Psychiatric Disorders.
 For example, Dr. Eskandar is currently employing, or investigating, the role of deep brain stimulation (DBS) in the treatment of Pediatric Dystonia, Parkinson Disease, and Major Depression.
 In addition, Dr. Eskandar is involved in studying the role of implanted stimulators to treat epilepsy and stroke.

 Dr. Eskandar heads an active basic research laboratory investigating the Basal Ganglia, a group of centrally located nuclei in the brain.
-The Basal Ganglia play a central role in theories of learning, motivation, depression and drug addiction.
-His group uses microelectrode and electrochemical recordings to evaluate the role of the basal ganglia in both primates and humans performing complex behavioral tasks.
-The group also uses electrical stimulation to directly modulate neuronal activity during complex behaviors.
+The Basal Ganglia play a central role in learning, motivation, depression and drug addiction.
+His group uses microelectrode recordings and deep brain stimulation to evaluate the role of the basal ganglia in performing complex behavioral tasks.
 This is a unique approach in that ideas from the laboratory can quickly be tested in the clinical arena and vice-versa.

 Dr. Eskandar has been the recipient of numerous honors and awards including the Grass Neuroscience Fellowship and the Excellence in Teaching Award from Harvard Medical School.
 He was awarded the Howard Hughes Medical Institute Physician Scientist Early Career Award.
 In addition Dr. Eskandar has funding from the National Institutes of Health (NIH) and the National Science Foundation (NSF).